diegomacario/Super-Sunshine/README.md

 The second bullet point describes what is known as *__distance falloff__* or *__attenuation__*, which is a phenomenon that you see every day: objects that are close to a light source are illuminated brightly, while those that are far away are not.

-In nature, this reduction in the intensity of a ray of light occurs quadratically, that is, with the square of the distance from the ray's origin.
+In nature, this reduction in the intensity of a ray of light occurs quadratically, that is, with the square of the distance from its origin.
 In Super-Sunshine, you can choose to have the intensity not decrease at all, or to have it decrease in a constant, linear or quadratic manner.

 The commands used to create a point light with a specific form of attenuation are:
  ```sh